Imgkl/davinci/README.md

 ## 🛎️ Note :

  - <b>Cannot capture Platformview due to issue https://github.com/flutter/flutter/issues/25306 </b>
- - <b>If you wish to save the generated images locally, do remeber to add necessary permissions in `info.plist` and `AndroidManifest.xml`.
+ - <b>If you wish to save the generated images locally, do remember to add necessary permissions in `info.plist` and `AndroidManifest.xml`.